Launching Pittsburgh Pilot for Spring 2019

 Bridging the gap between theory and practice

-In the practicum project, bicoastal information security and mobility student teams at Carnegie Mellon University's (CMU) Silicon Valley campus tackle problems, pilot new ideas and develop solutions for corporate, government and research sponsors.
+In the INI practicum project, information networking, security and mobility student teams tackle problems, pilot new ideas and develop solutions for corporate, government and research sponsors.

 Projects span a variety of topics in computing, mobile systems and security, and range from fundamental research to software development.
 By assisting sponsors in scoping a project, the INI strives to maximize return on investment.

 The INI is launching a Pittsburgh pilot for spring 2019.
 The deadline to submit a proposal is September 30, 2018.

 The INI Practicum Proposal form collects information about potential practicum project sponsors, including details about the sponsoring organization, the project and the student background skills required for project success on the project.
 You will need to provide the following:

 - Sponsoring company or organization name

 - Name of faculty/staff contact at CMU, if applicable

 - Whether INI and CMU may publicize sponsor's involvement in the INI Practicum